Chart Color Schemes

 Health

-Mountain Creek's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions
+The level of general health in Mountain Creek is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Frequently Asked Questions - Health